sam10sha/CPPHTTPRequest/win_linux/README.md

     $(CPPHTTPREQUEST_HOME)/src/Headers/GenericIO
     $(CPPHTTPREQUEST_HOME)/src/Headers/Network
 Link following libraries:
+    libNetwork.a | libNetwork.so [flag: -lNetwork]
+    libGenericIO.a | libGenericIO.so [flag: -lGenericIO]
+    libpthread.a [flag: -lpthread]
     libssl.a [flag: -lssl]
     libcrypto.a [flag: -lcrypto]
-    libGenericIO.a | libGenericIO.so [flag: -lGenericIO]
-    libNetwork.a | libNetwork.so [flag: -lNetwork]
+NOTE: The order of the linked libraries may impact your build.
-NOTE: You may have to use 'readelf' and 'patchelf' in order to modify
-      the rpath (r[un]path) for the binaries.
+      You may have to use 'readelf' and 'patchelf' in order to modify the rpath (r[un]path) for the binaries.